meeeeeooooowwwwwww/MAGA_Operations/PROJECT_CONTEXT.md

 ## Known Issues

-- SQLite may face performance limitations as the dataset grows
+- SQLite performance limitations with large datasets remain a concern.
-- Some data sources have inconsistent field naming conventions
+- Inconsistent field naming across some external data sources requires normalization.
-- TwitterAPI v2 migration required for expanded capabilities
+- Twitter API v2 migration may be needed for expanded features.
+- **Database interactions currently mocked in `coordinator.py`.**
+- **Background task handling in `coordinator.py` is basic (`threading`).**

 ## Final Notes

-The project is evolving rapidly with a focus on building a solid foundation.
-Our immediate priority is to complete the data collection framework and basic UI components before expanding AI capabilities.
+The project has made significant strides in establishing the core data processing pipeline, integrating AI analysis, and structuring the backend scripts.
+Current focus is on fully integrating the database with the coordinator and completing the frontend implementation for the generic entity view.
+Subsequent work will involve fleshing out data sources and processors.

 For detailed setup instructions, refer to the [README.md](./README.md) file.